New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Introduction

-The original construction of the Elduque and Cunha Lie superalgebras are based on symmetric composition algebras and the Elduque Supermagic Square, an analog of Freudenthal's Magic Square where division algebras are used to construct the exceptional Lie superalgebras (cf. \cite{elduque2006new,cunha2006extended,cunha2007extended}).
+The original construction of the Elduque and Cunha Lie superalgebras are based on symmetric composition algebras and the Elduque Supermagic Square, an analog of Freudenthal's Magic Square, where division algebras are used to construct the exceptional Lie superalgebras (cf. \cite{elduque2006new,cunha2006extended,cunha2007extended}).
+A conceptual explanation relating this original approach to semisimplification is developed in \cite{elduque2022}.
 In \cite{bouarroudj2006cartan,bouarroudj2020roots}, explicit descriptions are given in terms of Cartan matrices and generators and relations.
+It can be difficult to work with such descriptions of the Lie superalgebras, and the author hopes that the theoretical framework of symmetric tensor categories makes working with these Lie superalgebras more tractable.

+It would be interesting to see if this approach can be applied to construct vectorial simple Lie superalgebras, which were not considered, or the remaining exceptional simple Lie superalgebras with integer Cartan matrix we were not able to construct.
+Specifically, there are four such Lie superalgebras.
+Three of these come from the parametric family of Lie superalgebras $\mathfrak{osp}(4|2; \alpha)$, which are also known as $D(2|1; \alpha)$ in the literature: when $\alpha = 2$ in characteristic $p = 3$ and when $\alpha = 2,3$ in characteristic $p = 5$.
+These are deformations of $\mathfrak{osp}(4|2) = \mathfrak{osp}(4|2; 1)$.
+The fourth is the Brown Lie superalgebra $\mathfrak{brj}_{2;5}$ in characteristic $5$.
+We pose the following \textbf{open problem}: construct the remaining Lie superalgebras using semisimplification, or explain why it is not possible.
+In the case that it is possible, this may help us find an analog to Theorem \ref{maint} in characteristic $5$, which in turn may help us find a statement for all characteristics.

-In either case, it can be difficult to work with descriptions of the Lie superalgebras, and we hope that the theoretical framework of symmetric tensor categories makes approaching these new constructions more tractable.
-Lastly, one can also use this approach to construct new representations of these Lie superalgebras by suitably semisimplifying a representation of the Lie algebra they came from; very little is known about the representation theory of these Lie superalgebras, so this may be particularly interesting.
+Lastly, one can also use semisimplification to construct representations of Lie superalgebras by semisimplifying representations of the Lie algebras they come from; very little is known about the representation theory of the exceptional Lie superalgebras, so this may be particularly interesting.

 \textbf{Acknowledgements.} The author would like to deeply thank his advisor, Pavel Etingof, for pointing out that these constructions were possible and for his patience and guidance.
+The author would also like to thank Julia Plavnik, Guillermo Sanmarco, and Iv\'{a}n Angiono for pointing out that Theorem \ref{maint} can be applied to construct the Brown Lie superalgebra $\mathfrak{brj}_{2;3}$.
+The author would finally like to thank the two anonymous referees for their invaluable feedback.
 This paper is based upon work supported by The National Science Foundation Graduate Research Fellowship Program under Grant No. 1842490 awarded to the author.